 Smolts that were selected as known-age samples were measured (snout to fork length, mm), weighed (to the nearest 0.1 g), and sampled for scales.
-Five to 10 scales were taken from the left side of the fish approximately two rows above the lateral line along a diagonal downward from the posterior insertion of the dorsal fin to the anterior insertion of the anal fin (INPFC 1963).
-The scales were removed with a surgical scalpel and distributed separately across one of four quadrants on a glass microscope slide as outlined by Magnus et al. (2006).
-An individually numbered Floy tag was attached to the smolt and the entire fish was preserved in a bottle of ethyl alcohol. [[ Preserved known-age smolt were sent to the ADF&G Mark, Tag and Age Laboratory where coded wire tags were removed and decoded??
-Include information about recoveries of known-age adults?? ]]
+Ten to fifteen scales were taken from the left side of the fish approximately two rows above the lateral line along a diagonal downward from the posterior insertion of the dorsal fin to the anterior insertion of the anal fin (INPFC 1963).
+The scales were collected by scraping with a surgical scalpel and then were spread on a glass slide, two samples per slide.
+An individually numbered Floy tag was attached to the smolt carcass and the entire fish was preserved in a bottle of ethyl alcohol.
+These samples were later delivered to the ADF&G Mark, Tag and Age Laboratory where coded wire tags were removed and decoded.
+Using this tag information ages are assigned to the collected samples.

 Auke Lake Study

 As a routine part of monitoring the Auke Lake coho salmon population, all smolts and adults are counted as they pass the weir, and examined for presence or absence of a coded wire tag.
 Additionally, before release downstream of the weir all emigrating coho smolts were sorted into four size categories by fork length: small (<90 mm), medium (90–110 mm), large (111–125 mm), and extra-large (>125 mm).